vishal-km/RobotProject/README.md

-# MoveRobot
-C# Console Application
+C# Console Application - Simple Robot Program

 The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
 There are no other obstructions on the table surface.
 The robot is free to roam around the surface of the table, and is prevented from falling to destruction.
 Any movement that would result in the robot falling from the table is prevented, however further valid movement commands must still be allowed.

+**Features**
+* Easy and user friendly positioning
+* Easily Maneuverable using arrow keys
+* Edge detection and warning intelligence using color change
+* Position and direction reporting **

 Allowed Commands :